LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 You should only install the repo and conda environment the first time.
 If you ran the model in the past, just reuse the same folder and conda environment.

-The code for VTC is stored in [this github repo](https://github.com/MarvinLvn/voice-type-classifier/){:target="_blank"}.
+The code for VTC is stored in [this GitHub repo](https://github.com/MarvinLvn/voice-type-classifier/){:target="_blank"}.
 So the first step is to clone the repository in oberon, in a `/scratch2/username` subdirectory (don't forget to replace 'username' with your own username on oberon).
 We made the choice here to store our VTC in a directory `modules` meant to store the different model repositories.
 You can create that folder if you want: `mkdir /scratch2/username/modules`.
 ```bash
 cd /scratch2/username/modules